arn-the-long-beard/proto-seeder/README.md

 # proto-seeder
-A prototype to integrate to seeder later.
+A Cli prototype to integrate to seeder later.
+It generates files and methods for a Seed app from a `Route` `enum`.

 # Description